tpaau/syncthing-container-hardened/README.md

 # syncthing-container-hardened

-Simple and secure podman container that runs `syncthing` inside a podman container.
+Simple and secure `syncthing` podman container.
 Builds on top of the [`syncthing:latest`](https://hub.docker.com/r/syncthing/syncthing) container and implements some additional security measures.